If you or someone you know have a history of trauma and experience symptoms lasting months, it might be time to consider trauma therapy.

 Trauma therapy may occur in an individual, group, or family setting.
 However, due to the nature of trauma, individual psychotherapy is usually the basis for lasting recovery from trauma.

-During individual psychotherapy, clinicians may utilize a combination of cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), and other psychodynamic therapy.
-This combination allows clients to address their trauma, fully process it, and learn techniques to relax and form healthy coping mechanisms.
+During individual psychotherapy, clinicians may utilize a combination of cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and other psychodynamic therapy.
+This combination allows veterans to address their trauma, fully process it, and learn techniques to relax and form healthy coping mechanisms.

-In some cases, clinicians will also teach clients desensitization techniques, which can help clients feel less impacted by the trauma and respond to traumatic memories or stressors in measured, healthy ways.
+In some cases, clinicians will also teach veterans desensitization techniques, which can help veterans feel less impacted by the trauma and respond to traumatic memories or stressors in measured, healthy ways.

-All of these methods used in individual psychotherapy help clients learn how to break negative thought patterns and fully understand their experience.
+All of these methods used in individual psychotherapy help veterans learn how to break negative thought patterns and fully understand their experience.
 Then, they can better process their memories, thoughts, and emotions healthily.

 Specialized Trauma Treatments